 In Beethoven's Ninth Symphony, we may remember the beginning, which is 3 of the same notes, followed by a long note, which is a 3rd step down from the first three.
 In this phrase, as well as others, we can play them over triads or chords, and they'll sound perfect if played in that triad's Key.

 Imagine a band is playing chords behind our solo, and we're playing the licks we know.
 When the chord suddenly changes, we must play different notes for the same lick.
 "What, you mean a phrase can be played in any key?"
 Yes, if we first name the Key of the chord, then flat or sharp the proper notes for our lick.
+This also works for minor keys.

 We've entered the fun zone of music.

 Rhythm makes notes' duration (length of sound) long or short.
-We know the difference between a long or short note, and we remember snippets of phrases from various songs, so we may understand how rhythm works to divide up a note's length.
+We know the difference between a long or short note, and we remember snippets of phrases from various songs, so we may understand how rhythm works to divide a note's length.
 So, sound has duration, but what duration is between the sound?
 It's silence that's called Rests.

 In other words, Rhythm is sound and silence of different lengths; or Notes and Rests of different durations.
 Without looking at sheet music, we can analyze the sound duration from radio, internet, or wherever there's music.